iainctduncan/scheme-for-max/README.md

 Download the Scheme-For-Max tar file and untar it in your Max Packages directory.
 The Package manager should detect the Scheme For Max package and enable you to launch the help patcher.

-Currently tested on Max 8, on Mac up to Big Sur (Intel only) and Windows 10.
+Currently tested on Max 8, on Mac up to Monterey (Intel and M1) and Windows 10.
 Please report problems installing to the google group, as well as any fixes or workarounds that could be added here.